0xPolycode/klaster-protocol-docs/thalamus-whitepaper.md

 In this paper, we are going to present Thalamus - a middleware protocol positioned between smart contracts and cross-chain communication solutions, enabling a seamless, developer-friendly & standardized way for all Web3 apps to adapt to the cross-chain future.

-Borrowing from networking terminology, we'll define the term **Blokchain Clustering** - Making multiple, independent blockchain networks & multiple cross-chain communication solutions act as a single virtual composable and atomic blockchain network.
+Borrowing from networking terminology, we'll define the term **Blokchain Clustering** - Making multiple, independent blockchain networks & multiple cross-chain communication solutions act as a single virtual blockchain network with preserved atomicity and composability.

 ## Thalamus